alimuzzaman-zamaddar/alimuzzaman-typescript-assignment/README.md

-If you later change the assignment for example assign a number, TypeScript will update the inferred type or raise a type error.
+If you later change the assignment for example to assign a number, TypeScript will update the inferred type or raise a type error.